mindplace/wix-js-class/_posts/2017-03-29-class-seven.md

 Web service APIs are where programs, instead of users, can make requests for information.

-You can think of it as your computer browsing the internet, rather than you personally.
+You can think of it as your computer browsing the Internet, rather than you personally.

 When you try to access a website online, you are actually make a request for some files.
 Those files are returned to your browser and you get to view and interact with them.
 (This is the essence / basis of the internet.)

-When a program or computer asks for information from another program or computer, it does so in a slightly different way.
-Just as you have a way of entering a website (using your URL), so does your program or computer have ability to access a web server's interface by using different kinds of requests, and having the address of where to send the request.
+When an application asks for information from another application, it does so in a slightly different way.
+Just as you have a way of entering a website (using your URL), so does your application have ability to access a web server's interface by using different kinds of requests, and having the address of where to send the request.

 The most common requests are:

 * `GET` requests.
 These ask for information, such as a web page.
 * `POST` requests.
 These ask that certain information be created or updated, such as a username and password.

-There are lots of web service APIs, and most big websites like <a href="https://dev.twitter.com/overview/api" target="blank">Twitter have their own open APIs that are accessible by programs and computers</a>, rather than users.
+There are lots of web service APIs, and most big websites like <a href="https://dev.twitter.com/overview/api" target="blank">Twitter have their own open APIs that are accessible by applications</a>, rather than users.
 Have you ever seen a Twitter feed on another site?
 That's a program asking the Twitter API for information.

 <br>

-<h3 class="header small-header">AJAX API requests</h3>
+<h3 class="header small-header" id="ajax">AJAX API requests</h3>

 Although there's several ways to make GET requests with JavaScript, probably the most popular one is `AJAX`.